Heini-Maria/Heini-Maria/README.md

 ## My skills:

-REACT /REACT NATIVE /REDUX /JS /HTML /CSS
+REACT /REACT NATIVE /REDUX /JS /HTML /CSS /TYPESCRIPT /SQL

 ## What I'm focusing on

-* 📖 currently improving my skills and getting team coding experience in Front-end Industry Training
+* 📖 Currently working as a Design & Development intern
-* 🔎 Learning Typescript and intermediate React with Frontend Masters
+* 🔎 Currently Learning software testing
-* 🚀 building a microblog with React and Express
+* 🚀 Looking forward to impliment the new testing skills on my personal projects

 ## Stats: